bitsofcotton/p0/README.md

 # Tips
 We take (summation ratio) - 1 multiple times.
 This causes handle the period as period on calculation because i-axis plotted sum f'/f goes near to log(f) and once goes log(f) + i &pi;/4, twice or more goes arg(z) depend causes the period but not aligned ones.

+In this meaning, random permutation of sin(x) series is a difficult one, but with some small range permutation series applied by this method causes ok.
+Otherwise, the range we specify is small enough, so this fails.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing